-- 1. Press •, 9wxyz, 1., 8 tuv. - Press Right Soft Key Cities to move the time bar across the world map and display the date/time in that location. - 3.
-Press Left Soft Key (Set DST) to set daylight saving time.
+- 1. Press , 8 tuv , 8 tuv . - 2.
+Press Right Soft Key Cities to move the time bar across the world map and display the date/time in that location.

+Press Left Soft Key Set DST to display Daylight Savings Time in the selected location.